stroiman/respect/README.md

 package in the _bsconfig.json_ file, as well.

 You also need to add a _tests_ folder to contain the tests.
-At this early time of writing, the only place that Respect searches for tests files is in the test folder.
+At this early time of writing, the only place that Respect searches for tests files is in the _tests_ folder, so be sure that is the exact name of the folder.

 ```
 "files": [